 A pessary may be inserted into the upper portion of the vagina.
 A pessary is a rubbery, doughnut-shaped device.
 It helps to prop up the uterus and bladder.
 Pessary placement is more often used in older women.

 Vaginal prolapse that is severe or associated with lasting symptoms may require surgery.
 Surgery may involve repairing the pelvic floor structure or, in some cases, suturing the vagina.

-To help reduce your chance of vaginal prolapse:
+To help reduce your chances of vaginal prolapse: